-119c/10 What is a target score?
+- 119c/10 What is a target score?

 The target score is the score calculated to earn points when a league has an uneven number of teams or bowls in a known forfeit (Rule 119c) situation.
 The target score is calculated by taking the team average and subtracting ten (10) pins times the playing strength of the league.
+Example: If the playing strength of the - subtracting ten (10) pins times the playing strength of the league.
 Example: If the playing strength of the league is four (4), forty (40) pins subtracted from the team average.

 119c/11 What is playing strength?

-Playing strength is the maximum number of players allowed in the lineup for competition.
+- Playing strength is the maximum number of players allowed in the lineup for competition.
 In league play, this includes actual players and vacancies.

-119c/12 What is team average?
+- 119c/12 What is team average?

-Team Average is the total of all players averages and vacancy scores (if any) in the lineup for a specific match.

-119c/13 Is the full vacancy score used for the team average?
+Team Average is the total of all players averages and vacancy scores (if any) in the lineup for a specific match. - 119c/13 Is the full vacancy score used for the team average?

-Yes, the full vacancy score, without any deduction is included in the team average.

-- 119c/14 If a bowler is absent is the bowler's full average or average less ten (10) pins used for the team average?
+Yes, the full vacancy score, without any deduction is included in the team average. - 119c/14 If a bowler is absent is the bowler's full average or average less ten (10) pins used for the team average?
 The bowler's full average is used to calculate a team average.
-No penalty is taken for the team average calculation. - 119c/15 How is the target score calculated if a team has a vacancy or an absent bowler?
+No penalty is taken for the team average calculation. - How is the target score calculated if a team has a vacancy or an absent bowler?

 The target score is always calculated using the team average less ten (10) pins per player, based on the playing strength of the league.
 When a team has a vacancy or an absent bowler, multiply the playing strength of the league times ten (10) and subtract the number from the team average. - 119c/16 Can a league adopt a rule using a percentage of a bowler's and/or team average to calculate the target score?